wyhuai/NeRFocus/README.md

 `conda install pip; pip install --upgrade pip`
 `pip install -r requirements.txt`

+## Evaluation
+We provide a pretrained model in experiments/horns, so you can run the following command to generate a video with defocus effects.
+You may change the lens parameters "l" and "a" in eval_vid.py to adjust the focus distance and aperture size.
+`python -m eval_vid --data_dir=horns --train_dir=experiments/horns --chunk=3196 --gin_file=configs/llff.gin --logtostderr`

 ## Data
 You can download the datasets from the [NeRF official Google Drive](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).